5 Reasons You Get the Hiccups After Eating and How to Rid Yourself of Them ASAP

 3. Sudden and extreme temperature changes

-Say you spend a hot summer day outside only to retreat into the AC (or the opposite temp flip in winter) and eat immediately, the sudden change in temperature can lead to contractions of the diaphragm causing post-meal hiccups.
+Say you spend a hot summer day outside only to retreat into the AC (or vice versa in the winter) and eat immediately, the sudden change in temperature can cause your diaphragm to contract, leading to post-meal hiccups.
+This can also happen if there's a temperature change inside your esophagus, from eating/drinking really hot (or cold) food and beverages, per Harvard Health Publishing.

 4. Hot and spicy foods

-Chili peppers and other spicy ingredients have a chemical compound called capsaicin which can irritate the diaphragm resulting in a bout of the hiccups.
+Apart from spicy food worsening IBS symptoms, the chemical compound in spicy ingredients like chili peppers (called capsaicin) can also irritate your diaphragm and result in a bout of the hiccups, according to University Hospitals.
+And if you're prone to acid reflux, spicy foods can trigger GERD hiccups after eating, which are similar to little burps.
 Something to think about next time you ask a friend to pass the bowl of cauliflower buffalo wings, amirite?

-Here's another cause both bloating and hiccups have in common.
-The extra air in you inhale when drinking sparkling water with your meal, for example, might give you a bad case of both by dessert.
+Another cause both bloating and hiccups have in common?
+Fizzy drinks.
+Any extra air you inhale when drinking sparkling water with your meal, for example, might give you a bad case of both by dessert.
+This can also happen if you drink too much drink soda, wine, beer, or other types of sparkling alcohol too quickly, per the Mayo Clinic.

 How to get rid of hiccups after eating